BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 The functoid takes three mandatory input parameters:

-1. String that will be pad on the left with a specified Unicode character
+1. String that will be padded on the left with a specified Unicode character.

-2. The number of characters in the resulting string, equal to the number of original characters plus any additional padding characters.
+2. The number of characters in the resulting string is equal to the number of original characters plus any additional padding characters.

 3. A Unicode padding character.

 The output of the functoid is a new string that is equivalent to this instance, but left-aligned and padded on the right with as many paddingChar characters as needed to create a length of totalWidth.
-However, if totalWidth is less than the length of this instance, the method returns a reference to the existing instance.
-If totalWidth is equal to the length of this instance, the method returns a new string that is identical to this instance, Example: “BTS******
+However, if totalWidth is less than this instance’s length, the method returns a reference to the existing instance.
+If totalWidth is equal to the length of this instance, the method returns a new string that is identical to this instance.
+Example: BTS******.

 String Remove Leading Zeros Functoid